Mobile app development with Parse

 Backend – long story short

-The designers, backend, frontend and mobile developers works day and night (literally) to deliver products that exceed expectations, amazed people and makes life easier.
+The designers, backend, frontend and mobile developers work day and night (literally) to deliver products that exceed expectations, amazed people and makes life easier.
 But all that work can’t be done with complex data structures.
 What lies under the hood of the transportation app?
 How can we see the search results for nearest coffee shop almost instantly?
 Databases are mobile developers bless and worst nightmares in the same time.

 Whenever you are developing an app from scratch or add new functionalities to existing one, the choice of right data structure and the place when you can store that date is a crucial decision.